-Tips for making couples or relationship counselling effective
+Tips for making couples counselling effective

 Counselling or therapy is an investment – of time, money, and effort.
 Like all the other investments in life, we want to get the most out of it.
 Here are some tips to make your couples therapy or relationship counselling yield as much return as possible.